stubbles/stubbles-core/readme.md

             }
         }
 `
-4. Run Composer to get Stubbles Core: `php path/to/composer.phar install`
+4. Run Composer to get Stubbles Core: `php composer.phar install`
 5. Run `php vendor/bin/bootstrap`.
 This will copy the required _bootstrap.php_ to the project`s root dir.